 - How the attack happened.
 (Including, were you injured?)

 - DECIDE HOW TO PROCEED.
 The decision to prosecute the suspect and/or initiate internal judicial proceedings lies with the victim.
-The victim can choose to make a report to Canisius College Public Safety or local law enforcement or both.
+The victim can choose to make a report to Canisius University Public Safety or local law enforcement or both.
 If the victim wishes to report the incident to local law enforcement the Buffalo Police Department (911 or 716-851-4494) or the New York State Police 1-844-845-7269 should be contacted.

 - Judicial Process – External: If the victim wishes to have the assailant prosecuted criminally, the police and the District Attorney’s office will handle the legal proceedings.

 - Judicial Process – Internal: If the alleged perpetrator is a member of the college community, the victim also has the option to file a complaint through the college’s disciplinary system.
 Any campus proceeding will be handled with sensitivity and with respect for confidentiality.
 The complainant and the respondent are entitled to have an advisor present during the hearing.
 At the conclusion of the internal judicial hearing, both the complainant and the respondent shall be informed of the outcome (decision and sanction).
 Sanctions that may be imposed range from a formal warning to expulsion from the college.
-Detailed procedures concerning the campus disciplinary hearings, including the rights of the complainant and respondent, are contained in the community standards section of the Student Handbook.
+Detailed procedures concerning the campus disciplinary hearings, including the rights of the complainant and respondent, are contained in the title IX/community standards sections of the Student Handbook.